 Peat bogs are amazing environments.
 They are the result of an accumulation of sphagnum moss.
 As the moss dies and deposits layer after layer, it becomes peat.

 It is a very slow process.
 As I explain in the video below, the bog in Soomaa National Park grows only 1 mm (0.04 inch) every year.
-In some areas the thickness of peat reach 8 metres (26 ft), which means it took 8000 years to accumulate all that moss.
+In some areas, the thickness of peat reaches 8 meters (26 ft), which means it took 8000 years to accumulate all that moss.

 It is easy to understand that bog lands are very fragile ecosystems and they recover painfully slowly (or not at all) if disturbed.

 Plants growing in peat bogs are highly adapted and specialized.
-The bog is fed with rain water and is constantly waterlogged.
-Sphagnum moss also has intruiguing properties.
+The bog is fed with rainwater and is constantly waterlogged.
+Sphagnum moss also has intriguing properties.
 It has antimicrobial properties that prevent its decomposition.
 As a result, when it dies it doesn’t decompose and becomes peat.

 Sphagnum moss also makes its environment acidic.
 That’s a good way to eliminate competition from other plants.
 Moreover, peat bog water is very poor in nutrients.
 Now you understand why I say bog plants are highly specialized.
 Most plants would never survive in such conditions!

 At first, all you see is an endless carpet of moss but if you look closer, you notice thousands and thousands of tiny carnivorous plants.
 These very pretty sundews (Drosera rotundifolia) are adapted to bogs and wouldn’t grow in your garden’s raised bed.